-Form 1099-R pertains to retirement benefits paid to you in excess of $10.
+Form 1099-R pertains to retirement benefits you received in excess of $10.

 You might have been making contributions to one or more retirement funds throughout your working life.
-You didn’t pay income tax on the contributions you made to traditional plans, although contributions to Roth plans are made with after-tax dollars.
-So you’ll receive a 1099-R when and if you take distributions from any of those traditional retirement savings plans.
+You didn’t pay income tax on contributions you made to traditional plans, such as a 401(k), although you made any contributions to Roth plans with after-tax dollars.
+So you’ll receive a 1099-R when and if you take distributions from any of your traditional retirement savings plans.
 You must report the distributions as income in the year you take them.

 Form 1099-R also reports profit-sharing and pension plan distributions, payments resulting from insurance contracts, survivor benefits, and those received from annuities.
-If any federal tax was withheld from any of these payments, it is reported on the 1099, as well.
+If any federal tax was withheld from any of these payments, it is also reported on the 1099.

-The common forms of 1099s described above are just the tip of the iceberg.
-You’ll also receive a 1099 under numerous other circumstances.
+These common forms of 1099s are just the tip of the iceberg.
+You’ll also receive a 1099 under numerous other circumstances:

 - Form 1099-B: Reports income received from broker or barter exchanges in any amount.
 This is the form you’ll receive if you sell stock—you’ll get it from your broker.

 - Form 1099-C: Reports cancellation of debt.
-You’ll receive this information return if a lender forgives debt that you owe, such as if you settled a $10,000 credit card balance with the lender for $5,000 and the lender wrote off that other half.
-The IRS takes the position that forgiven debt is income.
-The reporting threshold is $600 for this 1099 as well.
+You’ll receive this information return if a lender forgives debt that you owe, such as if you settled a $10,000 credit card balance with the lender for $5,000 and the lender wrote off the other half.
+The IRS takes the position that this forgiven debt counts as income.
+The reporting threshold is $600 for this 1099.

 - Form 1099-G: The “G” stands for “government.”
 You’ll get this one if you received unemployment compensation or a tax refund of $10 or more from your state.
 This 1099 does not include Social Security benefits—income from that source has its own 1099.
 You would not report state tax refunds here, however, unless you claimed an itemized tax deduction for payment of state taxes in a previous year.